manoaexchange/manoaexchange.github.io/index.md

 ## Community Feedback
 *"Posting items was useful and easy.
 However some areas did not work such as messages"*

-Undergrad Senior computer science major
+~Undergraduate Senior computer science major

 *"The listing items was easy to use.
 The ui design needs work"*

-Undergrad Junior Computer Science major
+~Undergraduate Junior Computer Science major

-*"The website is not straightforward and could need work style-wise."
+*"The website is not straightforward and could need work style-wise."*

-Biology major graduate
+~Graduate Biology major

+*"Interesting concept, would like to use this when I move"*

+~Undergraduate Junior Computer Science major

 ## Contributors